Kedar5/important_coding/README.md

   }
 }
 31) Another declaration of colors can be added to make up for the browser compatibility issues with the code.

+32) In web development, HTML gives structure and semantics to a page's content, and CSS controls the layout and appearance of it.

+33) text-align: justify; causes all lines of text except the last line to meet the left and right edges of the line box.

+text-align: center; centers the text

+text-align: right; right-aligns the text

+And text-align: left; (the default) left-aligns the text.

+34)  With the strong tag, the browser applies the CSS of font-weight: bold; to the element.4

+35) Try to avoid using the u tag when it could be confused for a link.
+Anchor tags also have a default underlined formatting.

+36) height, width.

+37) <strong></strong>    -> font-weight:bold;
+    <u></u>              -> text-decoration:underline;
+    <em></em>            -> font-style:italic;
+    <s></s>              -> text-decoration:line-through;
+    <hr>                 -> used to add a horizontal line across the width of the containing element.